Ha-Kyeong/Tom_and_Jerry/README.md

 ```

 ### 3. Code your algorithm
-You have to fill the designated blank space in "fill_your_algorithm.py" module.
-This is where your own algorithm to determine 'self.dir_x' and 'self.dir_y' should be placed.
+In 'fill_your_algorithm.py' module, complete the method 'algorithms' in the class 'Shortest_Path_Algorithm'.
+You have to code for 'self.dir_x' and 'self.dir_y' to determine the next position.
 ``` python
 class Shortest_Path_Algorithm(Position):
     def __init__(self, x: int, y: int) -> None: